 You should create a separate internal JIRA project for these kinds of activities with a separate JIRA project permission scheme so that you can restrict users from seeing each others worklogs on these activities.

 Internal issues can also be filtered with an JQL function (issue.internal= 'true') in the issue search section.

 When internal issues are selected in the worklog dialog, there is no remaining field.

-In the logging work section you may adjust how many hours each user may log for each day (including non-working days and public holidays).
-When the maximum is exceeded Tempo will display an error message for the user while logging his work.
+In the logging work page, you can specify the maximum number of hours each user can log each day (including non-working days and public holidays).
+If the maximum is exceeded Tempo will display an error message when the user is logging work.
 You should adjust the default value (it is unlimited at first) to a suitable amount of hours.
 This could avoid a double time entry by mistake.